Wenjiew1996/adaptive-elearning/README.md

 **FF-X (Fast-Forward Planner)**
 The application's AI planning capabilities are configured to run using FF-X. Note that this planner is written in C and will only run on Linux Operating Systems (Developed for **Ubuntu 20.04.5**), and some versions of Windows - it does **not** compile on any versions of MacOS.
 To ensure smooth running of the application please follow these steps to ensure that FF is compatabile with your OS.
+Important: You don't have to run the FF Planner alone, intead, your server code will call FF planner to execute.
+If you still want to run it, you can type the following command (in the 'adaptive-elearning' directory)

 **Whilst in the 'adaptive-elearning' directory**
 ```